Will-Susi/Electrical_Box_Inspection/README.md

 ```

 ## Running the Script
-To pick the box you would like to be inspected simply add that number to the argument list when running the script like what follows:
+To pick the box you would like to be inspected simply add that number to the argument list when running the script like the example below:
 ```
 python3 electrical_box_inspection.py 1
 ```